 Growing apples from seed is a terrible way to grow culinary or eating apples, but it produces fantastic cider apples.
 Johnny was a true lover of animals and the land.
 And he believed that grafting apple trees hurt the trees and this is why he grew cider apples from seed.
 He gave all of his money from these orchards to animal causes and lived in poverty, without a home of his own his entire life.
 He often also gave away his trees for used clothing and was described in primary documents as having a threadbare appearance, hence our name.
 He’s a fascinating guy and we tell his whole story on our Saturday tours which are a ton of fun.

-It started with Whiskey.
 Five years ago, at our family-owned Distillery in Pittsburgh we started making seasonal whiskeys that celebrated the regions’ apple bounty.
 Whiskey finished with apple wood staves; Walkabout, whiskey proofed down with local apple cider.
 Before we knew it we were deep into apples and regional apple history, including falling in love with our quirky Pittsburgher, Johnny Appleseed Chapman.

 And that was before we started getting deep into the goodie box of apple yeasts and ferments, diving into Pommeau and apple brandies.